genropy/genropy_saved/docs/genro/batch/index.rst

 introduction
 ============

-    In this chapter we learn about batches.
+    In this chapter we learn about how to create a batch in Genro.

     In Genropy you can use a batch to: